 - Town Hall square

 Riga Jewish City tour takes you to the Riga Synagogue, Janis Lipke Memorial and Ghetto & Holocaust Museum.

 Our day of exploring the always engaging atmosphere of Riga starts from the very heart of it all- the medieval old town.
 We will visit the best of historic sites from prosperous merchant’s properties and outstanding guild houses to delightful public squares joining old cobbled lanes with inviting street cafes of the more modern times.

 We will see the medieval open- air market location on Town Square, admire the imposing facade of The House of the Blackheads, the very home Guild of Unmarried merchants as well as the old town wall showing the way to one of medieval fortification elements, The Powder Tower.
-We will also reserve some time during the walking tour to enjoy some delicious local pastry on a satisfying coffee break in order to take in the lovely atmosphere of old Riga.
+We will also reserve some free time during the walking tour to pause for refreshments.

 Wedged between the narrow medieval old town structures is the only functioning synagogue of Riga today.
 Its unique location is one of the reasons the building is still intact after the disappearance of so many others during the flames of II WW.
 However, after the hardships the local community has been reinvented.

 Riga Ghetto & Holocaust museum is a beautiful example of that, being an open book of Jewish heritage in Latvia.
 Endless lists of names and stories are brought to life by your private tour guide.
 Stepping down the original pieces of stone from the streets of Riga ghetto, the strength of the messages around us is palpable.

 Later we will make our way across the Daugava River to the unique Janis Lipke Memorial.
 Located on the picturesque Kipsala island with beautiful scenic views of Riga.
 We will make our way down the riverbank admiring the splendid marriage of new and delicately preserved old wooden houses of the area.